 a. withdraw from UCD without any liability for fees, or

-b. transfer to another programme offered by UCD, subject to suitable qualifications, availability of places, payment by the student of the balance of any higher fees, and the Dean’s approval.
+b. transfer to another programme offered by UCD, subject to suitable qualifications, availability of places, payment by the student of the balance of any higher fees.

 Information on academic programmes and courses or any other arrangement including fees, location, staffing, class sizes and timetabling are an expression of the University’s intentions only and do not constitute a firm offer of undertaking.
 All such details are subject to change.